HVA-FRC-3824/AndroidLearning/Project_3_-_Custom_Views/Custom Views - Part 3.md

 }
 ```

-Using the canvas you can draw a number of shapes such as rectangles, circles, lines, ovals, etc.
+Using the `Canvas` you can draw a number of shapes such as rectangles, circles, lines, ovals, etc.

 **Hint**: you will want the width of your totes to be based on the number of columns and the size of your view.
 The height can be a constant ratio that is multiplied by the width.